 What role does light play in "Woodland"?

-What impact did "Woodland" have on the perception of landscape painting in Russia?
+What impact did "Woodland" have on later artists?